 - 1. Allow private well systems within the Rural Area where public water systems will not or cannot be provided, so long as natural environmental conditions and system design characteristics are conducive to their efficient operation. - 2.
-The existence or extension of a public water system to serve a site shall not promote increased densities which would not otherwise be allowed given the application of the various chapters of the Comprehensive Plan and relevant compatibility issues. - 3.
-The existence or extension of a public water system in the Rural Area shall not provide justification for altering the land use classifications in the Long-Range Land Use Plan and Map. - 4.
-Investigate the feasibility of obtaining grant funds for use by the County for water extension to areas with a high potential for well contamination or inadequate supply of groundwater. - Inventory groundwater resources in the Rural Area.
-Once these areas have been identified, require applicants for rezonings, special use permits and/or Comprehensive Plan amendments-where appropriate-to consider this information.
+The existence or extension of a public water system in the Rural Area shall not promote increased densities which would not otherwise be allowed nor provide justification for altering the land use classifications in the Long-Range Land Use Plan and Map. - 3.
+Investigate the feasibility of obtaining grant funds for use by the County for water extension to areas with a high potential for well contamination or inadequate supply of groundwater.